 But the feeling?
 That stays with you.
 That changes you.
 That becomes part of who you are.

 Keep Christmas in your heart all year long.
-The world needs that magic.
+The world needs that kind of warmth.
 And so do you.

 Merry Christmas, and may the spirit of this beautiful season live in you always.